Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Function Output

-Set the return value for the specified function.
+Sets the return value for the given function.

 **See also:**